ImmarKarim/CAO-project/README.md

   The project first detects the car when it is 15cm away - called the Low Danger zone.
 A green light Turns on.
   The project then detects the car when it is 1ocm away - called the Medium Danger zone.
 A Yellow light Turns on.
   The project then detects the car when it is 5cm away - called the High Danger zone.
 A Red light Turns on.

+USE CASE:
+        This project can be useful in parking lots and homes where the room to park to is very less.
+To avoid any damage to car, the project will alert the driver and help in safe parking.
+        Valets can also use to ensure safety of the customer's vehicle.